 When Bacon tried to take his seat he was captured and he surrendered.
 He apologized to Berkeley for his actions, and the Governor restored him to his seat on the Governor’s Council.
 However, there was another disagreement over the relationship with the Indians and Berkeley removed him from the council again.

 Bacon left Jamestown, gathered an army of around 500 volunteers, and returned.
 He arrived on June 23 and Berkeley confronted him in front of the statehouse.
 The burgesses watched the entire scene from inside the building.
 Berkeley ripped his shirt open, bared his chest, and dared Bacon to shoot him.
 The burgesses were afraid for their own safety and one of them waved a white handkerchief from the window, indicating they surrendered.
 The burgesses agreed to allow Bacon to carry out his war against the Indians and pardoned him for his crimes.

 In July, Berkeley declared Bacon a rebel for the second time.
 When Bacon heard about it, he marched his army to Williamsburg.
 Berekely fled the city and took refuge on the Eastern Shore.

-On July 30, Bacon issued a “Declaration in the Name of the People.”
+On July 30, Bacon issued a “Declaration of the People of Virginia.”
 He accused Berkeley of being corrupt and provided details on how the Governor had benefited from the actions he had taken.
 However, Bacon conveniently failed to point out how he had also gained from the same policies.